The Data Exchange provides a streamlined IT solution for data capture and reporting.

 Should your organisation experience exceptional circumstances which prevent you from meeting the reporting requirements, please ensure you contact your Funding Arrangement Manager to discuss the situation.

-In certain situations, the Data Exchange system may be re-opened.
+In certain situations, the Data Exchange system may be re-opened after submitting an Extension Request Form.
 This will only be approved when exceptional reasons can be demonstrated by the organisation.
 The Funding Arrangement Manager will guide you through this process, should exceptional circumstances apply.

 Completion of a system re-opening request form does not guarantee that an extension will be approved.